FMSoftCN/hybridos/device-side/README.md

 ```
     `
     |-- build/          # The building scripts.
-    |-- daemons/        # The source for HybridOS daemons.
+    |-- daemons/        # The source for HybridOS daemons/servers.
     |-- samples/        # The source for HybridOS device-side samples.
     |-- thirdparty/     # The source for the third party librairies and tools.
 ```